EDGE Fellow Success Stories

 - Over 50% of ideas studied have resulted in new investment within 2+ years.

-- Identifying and training a select group of graduate-level students as nearly 60% choose to stay and work in Northeast Ohio following graduation.
+- Identify and train a select group of graduate-level students as over 50% choose to stay and work in Northeast Ohio following graduation.

 - Contributing Support from Burton D. Morgan Foundation, Fasenmyer Fund, Harvard Business School Club of Northeast Ohio and participating companies.